frank-nguyen-vd/online-shopping-cart/README.md

     -   [x] Write endpoint DELETE /products/:id
     -   [x] Write endpoint GET /products that display all products.
 Use pagination to return products list.

--   [ ] Create resource Carts
+-   [x] Create resource Carts

-    -   [ ] Create a model with fields userId, totalPrice, items where items is an array of {productId, quantity, subTotal}
+    -   [x] Create a model with fields userId, totalPrice, items where items is an array of {productId, quantity, subTotal}
-    -   [ ] Create a repository with methods find, update, create
+    -   [x] Create a repository with methods find, update, create
-    -   [ ] Create a controller with methods addItem.
+    -   [x] Create a controller with methods addItem.
 Adding non-positive quantity of an item to the cart will delete the item.
 To reduce the quantity of an item X, we first remove the item X from the cart then add the item X with new quantity to the cart
-    -   [ ] Create a router to route endpoints to handlers
+    -   [x] Create a router to route endpoints to handlers

--   [ ] Create endpoints Carts
+-   [x] Create endpoints Carts

-    -   [ ] Write endpoint POST /carts?customerId=[customerId] with payload {productId, quantity}.
+    -   [x] Write endpoint POST /carts with payload {productId, quantity}.
         > _Note_: quanity 0 means remove the product from the cart
-    -   [ ] Write endpoint GET /carts?customerId=[customerId] that display all products in the cart.
+    -   [x] Write endpoint GET /carts that display all products in the cart.

--   [ ] Create resource Transactions
+-   [x] Create resource Transactions

-    -   [ ] Create a model with fields userId, totalPrice, items where items is an array of {productId, quantity, subTotal}
+    -   [x] Create a model with fields userId, totalPrice, items where items is an array of {productId, quantity, subTotal}
-    -   [ ] Create a repository with methods create, findAll, findById
+    -   [x] Create a repository with methods create, findAll, findById
-    -   [ ] Create a controller with methods create, findAll, findById
+    -   [x] Create a controller with methods create, findAll, findById
-    -   [ ] Create a router to route endpoints to handlers
+    -   [x] Create a router to route endpoints to handlers

--   [ ] Create endpoints Transactions
+-   [x] Create endpoints Transactions

-    -   [ ] Write endpoint GET /Transactions?userId=[userId]
-    -   [ ] Write endpoint GET /Transactions/:id
+    -   [x] Write endpoint GET /Transactions to retrieve all transactions below to an user

--   [ ] Write endpoint POST /checkout with the payload {cart, payment} where payment object is encrypted.
-We can use Stripe API for payment
+    -   [x] Write endpoint POST /Transactions to checkout shopping cart.
+In future sprint we can use Stripe API to process payment

 ## HOW TO TEST THIS APPLICATION